spirilis/mcp2515/API.md

     > Configure one of the two message filter masks.  **maskid** = 0 is for RXB0, **maskid** = 1 is for RXB1.
     > **msgmask** stores up to 29 bits, and **is_ext** declares whether this is a CAN 2.0B Extended message
     > or Standard 11-bit message.
-Keep in mind, on the MCP2515, if is_ext = 0 the device will still use
+Keep in mind, on the MCP2515, if is_ext = 0 the device will use the extended
-    > the extended bits (bit# 11-26) as a 16-bit filter against the first 2 bytes in the data field.
-This
-    > function allows this feature if you provide a >11bit mask.
+    > bits as a 16-bit filter against the first 2 bytes in the data field.
+This function allows this feature
+    > by copying the upper 16 bits of the msgmask into EID[15:0].
 It's meant to support upper-layer protocols
     > running on top of CAN.
+In this use, the lower 11 bits of _msgmask_ represent the CAN ID, and the
+    > upper 16 bits of _msgmask_ represent the first 2 bytes of the data field.
     >
     > The _can_rx_setfilter()_ function will read the RXB#'s mask to determine if its filter is meant to be
     > an Extended message or not.